 The carrying amount of pledges receivable is reduced by a valuation allowance that reflects management's best estimate of amounts that will not be collected.
-There was no allowance for doubtful accounts recorded for pledges receivable at June 30, 2022 and 2021, as amounts were considered fully collectible.
+There was no allowance for doubtful accounts recorded for pledges receivable at June 30, 2023 and 2022, as amounts were considered to be fully collectible.